claysmyth/bayes_opt_infra/README.md

 The general workflow is as follows:

+0. Create an experiment folder in the base directory (can be done by running src/experiment_tracker/initialize_experiment.py from terminal).
+For RC+S experiments, it's recommended to also place your shipment template file in the experiment folder.

 1. Global config is loaded from a yaml file.
 This holds the configuration for all sub-pipeline objects and high-level file paths.

 2. Pipeline objects are initialized:
-   - Reporter: Manages visualizations and reports, handling both local files and W&B logging
+   - Reporter: Manages visualizations and reports, handling both local files and W&B logging.
+Much of the reporting functionality code is taken from claysmyth/sleep_aDBS_infra repository.
    - Experiment Tracker: Manages Bayes optimization experiments and parameter updates
    - Session Manager: Tracks reported/unreported sessions via Project CSV
    - Data Source: Retrieves session data from storage